Mark Turgeon: Maryland

 Prior to his last year at Texas A&M, Turgeon had negotiated a contract extension and salary increase.
 On the evening of May 9, 2011 at 8pm (local time), Turgeon met with his coaching staff and players to inform them that half an hour earlier he accepted the head coach position at the University of Maryland.
 He had visited the campus earlier that day and left with an offer.
 When asked about his decision at an Aggie Athletics press conference, he said "Maryland's got a great basketball tradition.
 [Texas A&M and Maryland are] real similar.
 It's a gut feeling."
 In their meeting earlier that night he told the Aggie players "it was the hardest decision [he] ever had to make... because of [them]."
 Turgeon said that fan attendance at A&M did not factor into his decision.

 After his arrival, Maryland students adopted the phrase "Fear the Turgeon," a play on the school's motto, "Fear the Turtle."
 Some students, known as the "Turgeonites," created a fan club for the coach and dressed like him on game days.
 Turgeon captured his first win as the University of Maryland head coach on November 13, 2011, after defeating UNC Wilmington 71–62.

 In his first three seasons, Turgeon led Maryland to one postseason, an appearance in the NIT Semifinals in 2013.
 In 2015, Turgeon was named Big Ten Coach of the Year, after coaching Maryland to a 14–4 conference record.

 The 2015-16 Terrapins advanced to the Sweet 16 of the NCAA tournament, defeating South Dakota State and Hawaii as the #5 seed in the South region.

 On February 19, 2019, Maryland knocked off #21 Iowa for its first road win against a ranked opponent since January 19, 2008.
 It was Mark Turgeon's first such victory since December 2, 2006 while coaching at Wichita State.

 On December 3, 2021, Turgeon and Maryland mutually agreed to part ways, ending his nearly 11-year tenure as head coach.

+Kansas City

+On February 1, 2026, the University of Missouri–Kansas City announced that Turgeon would replace Marvin Menzies as its new men's basketball coach, beginning with the 2026-27 season.